Herwig9820/Justina_interpreter/README.md

 ![image](https://github.com/Herwig9820/Justina_interpreter/assets/74488682/c1eb6138-eb02-48ce-821d-73c8f42acaa5)

-* In Justina, input and output commands work with argument lists: for instance, with only one statement, you can read a properly formatted textline from a terminal or an SD card file and parse its contents into a series of variables.
+* In Justina, input and output commands work with argument lists: for instance, with only one statement, you can read a properly formatted text line from a terminal or an SD card file and parse its contents into a series of variables.